 Well, as a Quebec native albeit non-resident for 30 years, I offer my notional version: I’ll use Ms. Boisvenue’s “grandmother’s” recipe as the base.
 It calls for not less than beef, veal, pork, deer or moose, chicken, partridge, hare and salt pork, amongst numerous vegetables and seasoning.
 Got that?
 Then, I’ll replace part of her bouillon (stock) addition with beer.
 Which beer?
 Any one.
 Ms. Foucault is right, after many hours slow baking, cipaille will meld into a glorious whole.
 Molson Export Ale, Creemore Lager, Fuller’s London Pride, Orval Trappist … it will taste great regardless.

 Note re images used: The first image above is entitled Quebec, Winter Scene, ca. 1872 and was sourced from Library and Archives Canada/L.P.
 Vallée/PA-103073, here.
 The second image was sourced from this Quebec tourism site.
 The third image, of Set.
-Agathe-des-Monts in the 1950’s, was sourced here.
+Agathe-des-Monts in the 1950’s, was sourced at the A Canadian Family webpage, here.
 The fourth image was sourced from the Thomas Fisher Rare Book Library of the University of Toronto, here.
-All are believed available for non-commercial use.
-Any feedback welcomed.
+Ownership therein belongs solely to the lawful owner, as applicable.
+Used for educational and research purposes.
+All feedback welcomed.